 Korean Jindo Care

-The Korean Jindo coat is wash and wear—and they don’t really need much washing.
-The Korean Jindo is naturally clean, smelling and feeling great even with just occasional baths.
-They don’t drool and don’t shed much outside of the twice yearly seasonal shed.
+The Korean Jindo coat is wash-and-wear, and they don’t really need much washing.
+The Korean Jindo is naturally clean, and its coat smells and feels great even with just occasional baths.
+They don’t drool and don’t shed much outside of the twice-yearly seasonal shed.
 During this time the Korean Jindo loses a lot of its undercoat so shedding will be heavy at this time.
 Extra brushing (even daily) will help keep the shed hair under control.
 Outside of these seasonal shedding times, the rest of the year the Korean Jindo sheds little and stays neat with just brushing once a week.
 Trim your Korean Jindo’s nails weekly look inside the ears, cleaning with a pet-safe ear cleaner if they appear dirty.

-The Korean Jindo is highly intelligent, but they are not particularly easy to train.
-They are independent and necessarily don’t have a strong desire to please like some other breeds that are eager to learn tricks and commands.
-Korean Jindos benefit from abundant training and early socialization to help them develop into confident dogs that do not overreact to “suspicious” situations (for instance, friendly strangers coming into the home).
-Many Korean Jindos do not get along with other dogs, particularly those of the same sex.
-It might not be possible for a Korean Jindo to live with other dogs, but opposite sex pairings tend to be the most successful.
-Due to their high prey drive, it’s not recommended to keep cats and other small pets in the same home with a Korean Jindo.
-Many Korean Jindos are escape artists, so it’s important to have a securely fenced yard and watch open doors for escape attamepts.
-Always keep a Korean Jindo on a leash when out and about.
+The Korean Jindo is highly intelligent, but they are not easy to train.
+They are independent and don’t always have a strong desire to please humans like some other breeds that are eager to learn tricks and commands.
+Korean Jindos benefit from abundant training and early socialization, especially around children, to help them develop into confident dogs that do not overreact to “suspicious” situations (for instance, friendly strangers coming into the home).

 Common Health Problems